groggy7/weather-app/README.md

-## THE ODIN PROJECT - PROJECT: WEAHTER APP
+## THE ODIN PROJECT - PROJECT: WEATHER APP

 This is a weather app with detailed weather information for a given location.
 The app uses the Visual Crossing Weather API to get the weather data.
 The app is built using HTML, CSS, and JavaScript.